arinargh/houseprice-prediction/README.md

 There are numerous factors to consider when attempting to sell a home (as if the competitive state of the real estate market wasn't stressful enough).
 While the consequences of underestimating your home's market value are obvious, overestimations would on the other hand hinder a lot's performance on the market.

 __[Independent home valuations](https://www.nsw.gov.au/housing-and-construction/property-acquisition/valuations-and-compensation/getting-your-property-valued#toc-getting-your-own-valuation
 )__ are commonly used for sellers to assess their property's market value - although with every professional service, valuations do incur a fee.
-Banks and real estate agencies are increasingly offering __[free online appraisal tools](https://www.realestate.com.au/property/?campaignType=external&campaignChannel=sem&campaignSource=google&campaignName=track_property&campaignKeyword=generic_appraisal&gad=1&gclid=Cj0KCQjw06-oBhC6ARIsAGuzdw0iPECUhALTOHU1N5M5rihmsvDhWZUMvhSwRB6SIuEbcJWXgki0_d4aAq6jEALw_wcB)__, which are helpful in allowing sellers to have a more informed position prior to taking the next steps before formally listing their house on the market.
+Banks and real estate agencies are increasingly offering __[free online appraisal tools](https://www.realestate.com.au/property/?campaignType=external&campaignChannel=sem&campaignSource=google&campaignName=track_property&campaignKeyword=generic_appraisal&gad=1&gclid=Cj0KCQjw06-oBhC6ARIsAGuzdw0iPECUhALTOHU1N5M5rihmsvDhWZUMvhSwRB6SIuEbcJWXgki0_d4aAq6jEALw_wcB)__, which are helpful in allowing sellers to have a more informed position prior to taking the next steps in formally listing their house on the market.

 Through multiple linear regression, the current project aims to replicate the functionality of commercial home appraisal tools by taking into account a number of readily-known factors (e.g., number of bedrooms and bathrooms, home zip code).
 The model is built on a dataset of houses sold between 2014 - 2015 in King County, Washington State, USA.